sdranju/WeightScale-ESP32-BLE/README.md

 1. ESP32 Development Board
 2. Load Cell and HX711 Amplifier
-3. Bluetooth BLE Module
-4. PlatformIO IDE installed
+3. PlatformIO IDE installed
-5. Wiring diagram:
+4. Wiring diagram:

 [Schematic diagram]

 **Step 1: Set Up PlatformIO:**

-We’ll use PlatformIO as the IDE to code and upload the firmware to the ESP32.
-Install PlatformIO and its VSCode extension to get started.
+We'll use PlatformIO as the IDE to code and upload the firmware to the ESP32.
+Install VSCOde and PlatformIO extension to get started.
 Create a new project for your smart scale application.

 **Step 2: Connect the Hardware:**